 Ermou Street - credits: Nataliia Sokolovska/Shutterstock.com

 Let’s start from the basics, cue Ermou Street.
 Below Syntagma Square a delightful pedestrian street spreads, full of shops of all kinds.
 There, you will find -mainly- the biggest commercial chain stores, as well as cute little independent shops scattered in between.
-From Sephora and Mac for cosmetics to Foot Locker for athletic gear, Zara for clothing and Flying Tiger for quirky bits and bobs, Ermou St. combines a large variety of stores with a welcoming and friendly atmosphere.
+From Sephora and Mac for cosmetics to Foot Locker for athletic gear, Zara for clothing, and Flying Tiger for quirky bits and bobs, Ermou St. combines a large variety of stores with a welcoming and friendly atmosphere.

 Athens flea market - credits: Milan Gonda/Shutterstock.com

 Walking a little further down, you can find the famous market of Monastiraki.
-The Monastiraki market is a dreamland for travellers, since it is full of tourist memorabilia and leather accessories that carry the Greek signature.
+The Monastiraki market is a dreamland for travelers, since it is full of tourist memorabilia and leather accessories that carry the Greek signature.
 A great advantage of this place is also that, unlike most markets in Greece, it remains open on Sundays as well.

 For trifles, Greek souvenirs, leather goods, and bohemian accessories the market of Monastiraki cannot be beaten.
 What’s more, within the area, you can find the antique market of Avissinias square.
 There, genuine vintage treasures at incredible prices await for you to discover them.
 The variety of the antique market is truly outstanding, extending from jewelry and records to decoration and furniture!